mozilla/marketplace-docs/docs/topics/payments.rst

 Out of the box, Firefox OS only ships with settings that let you make payments against the production server.
 If you want to pay with a hosted *dev* or *stage* server then you'll need to put some custom settings on your B2G device.
-See the :ref:`developer docs <developers>` if you want to host your own WebPay.
+See the `developer docs`_ if you want to host your own WebPay.

 Using the Firefox OS Simulator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~